mohllal/nodejs-be-assessment/README.md

 - Copy the `/config/config.dist.json` to `/config/config.json` and set your own properties (default may be fine).
 - Run **npm run dev** to start me with `nodemon`.
 - Go to the browser and type [http://localhost:8088/](http://localhost:8088/) to see the application running.

+## Testing and lint

+- You can run unit tests via `npm run test`.
+- You can run linter via `npm run lint`.

 ## Objectives